Lifetime ISA vs Help to Buy ISA: Which is best for you?

 If you’re saving for your first home, having a Lifetime ISA or Help to Buy ISA can make things that bit easier.
 In this article, we’ll take you through the main difference between the two accounts, and why you might select one over the other.

-The main difference between a Lifetime ISA and the Help to Buy ISA is the maximum bonus you can receive from the government per year.
-Both ISAs are designed to help first time home buyers get on the ladder by boosting your savings for a house deposit.
+The main difference between the Help to Buy ISA and a Lifetime ISA is the maximum bonus you can receive from the government per year.
+Both ISAs are designed to help first-time home buyers get on the ladder by boosting their savings for a house deposit.
 This works by the government boosting your savings by 25% of what you put in.

 With a Help To Buy ISA, the government will give you a maximum bonus of 25%, up to the limit of £12,000, so a maximum of £3,000.
 For a Lifetime ISA, this is up to £4,000 per year, so you can receive a maximum bonus of £1,000 each year.
 This is up to the age of 50, at which point your account will stay open until you use it to buy your first home or retire.